-In this article, we’re going to explore the top 7 Elastic Observability alternatives based on criteria like OpenTelemetry support, MELT coverage, cost predictability, deployment flexibility, online reviews, and support quality.
+In this article, we’re going to explore the top 7 Elastic Observability alternatives based on cost, deployment flexibility, online reviews, support quality, and more.

 - CubeAPM